📗

 The main reason is to run batch commands easier.

-When I prepare the bulk RNA-seq data for this book, I used the pandas to handle all the metadata table, and use python code to construct dozens of command.
-Finally, I use the subprocess package to execute them (see this notebook).
+When I , I used the pandas to handle all the metadata table, and use python code to construct dozens of command.
+Finally, I use the subprocess package to execute them ().
 Because everything is done in python, I don't need to switching environments and all steps are documented in the notebook.

 Stdin, stdout, stderr, and return code